kindista/kindista/src/to-do.md

 [ ] statement of gratitude by email
     [ ] change UI for posting gratitudes
-    [ ] allow settings to display more than 5 aliases [ ] include the person's name
+    [ ] allow settings to display more than 5 aliases [ ] what about posting to a deactivated account?
+    [ ] include the person's name
     [ ] gratitude is "on" an invite id
-    [ ] test with friends and contacts
+    [ ] when invitee signs up, remove aliases contained within name [ ] test with friends and contacts
 [ ] merge duplicate accounts
 [ ] top color borders for activity items